 With Foundation you can quickly prototype and build sites or apps that work on any kind of device, with tons of included layout constructs (like a full responsive grid), elements and best practices.

 The latest version (3) of Foundation has been built with Sass allowing you to quickly develop Foundation itself – and gives you new tools to quickly customize and build on top of Foundation.
 The developers have added new elements, new options, and tons of streamlining to make this the fastest way to prototype responsively.

 Yes, as their taglines states, Foundation is quite possibly the most advanced responsive front-end framework in the world.

-Gridiculous is fully responsive boilerplate based on a twelve column grid (max site widths of 1200px, 960px, 640px, 320px and full width).
+Gridiculous is a fully responsive boilerplate based on a twelve column grid (max site widths of 1200px, 960px, 640px, 320px and full width).
 With Gridiculous you can space out your columns, create nested columns all the while making sure your images and videos remain fully responsive no matter what screen size.